AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 For example, fastp reports statistics before and after it processes samples.
 If you were to perform _quality trimming_ with fastp and look at the before and after information across samples, it may tell you that, after trimming, a large portion of your reads were too short and were filtered out.
 That's likely information you'd want to know when performing downstream analyses.
-MulitQC supports the three tools we present in the bulk RNA-seq module: FastQC, fastp, and Salmon.
+MultiQC supports the three tools we present in the bulk RNA-seq module: FastQC, fastp, and Salmon.
 In addition, MultiQC is not limited to RNA-seq data; the website has example reports for Hi-C data and whole genome sequencing.

 MultiQC is available on the training Docker image.